oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 ### Test

-To verify that your WebLogic Server Administration Server URL is correct, and to verify that that your load balancer, `NodePort` or `kubectl port-forward` are working as expected, run the following curl commands at the same location as your browser:
+To verify that your WebLogic Server Administration Server URL is correct, and to verify that that your load balancer, `NodePort`, or `kubectl port-forward` are working as expected, run the following curl commands at the same location as your browser:

 ```